 Director: Nicholas Zeig-Owens | USA | 2019 | 91min

 Out-of-the-box doesn’t begin to cover the multidimensional talents of internationally beloved drag queen Trixie Mattel: an invigorating folk singer, a bawdy comic with a penchant for the perverse, a crowned member of the RuPaul’s Drag Race Hall of Fame, and, of course, an iconic skinny legend.
 Like all the greats before her, Trixie hits the road with her one-woman show in this revealing look behind the scenes, featuring appearances from Katya, Bob the Drag Queen, and Jinkx Monsoon.
 Pre-show includes a live performance by Trixie Mattel.

 Kathy Griffin: A Hell of a Story

 Director: Troy Miller | USA | 2019 | 106min

 Thursday, July 25 | 8:30pm

 Iconic comedian and legendary LGBTQ ally Kathy Griffin’s first theatrical release is a hilarious poison-pen letter to the sitting president, detailing the aftermath of her infamous “ketchup-covered Trump mask” photo shoot.
 The docu-comedy chronicles the unprecedented and historic story of an iconic American comedian overcoming a political and media takedown following the release of the controversial photo.
 Shaken, but never silenced, she turns a dark period of her life into an uproarious triumph, while leaving none of her big-name celebrity critics unscathed!
-Don’t miss a conversation with Louis Virtel (Throwing Shade) and Kathy Griffin before the show.
+Don’t miss a conversation with Louis Virtel (Throwing Shade) and Kathy Griffin after the show.

 Gay Chorus Deep South